Canned products take up more room and can be quite heavy, so if this is a problem and water supply is not, consider carrying more

 Purchase rolls of non skid matting from Cheap shops to line the shelves.

-Use plastic mesh tray to hold pantry items – do not use cardboard boxes that have contained food products (be they fruit, vegetables, eggs or honey).
+Use plastic mesh tray to hold pantry items.
+Do not use cardboard boxes that have contained food products (be they fruit, vegetables, eggs or honey).
 These may not be able to pass through state borders or quarantine point checks.
 See Quarantine and Exclusion zones.

 If you can get the large oblong icecream containers as used by caterers, these are ideal to store food in the fridge and in the larder, particularly products that may spill or leak.